elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 we also assert that `p1` is a `Plant` structure.
 In both cases, we're using the effects of the `belongs_to` macro.

-If we had matched the `p1` variable to the expression without the `preload` trailing pipe, we could still add that part, at any intermediate moment before matching the field to the `loc8` variable.
-Do remember that we are still in an environment where objects are immutable, so matching `p1` to the expression missing the `preload` part will be just that, a match to an immutable expression.
-If you later add the `preload` pipe to it, you should match a variable to it, like this, where we're reusing the same variable:
+Consider the situation in which we had matched the `p1` variable to the expression without the `preload` trailing pipe.
+Never forget we are in an environment where objects are immutable, so in this case `p1` would just be what you defined it to be, a match to a specific immutable value.
+If you later add the `preload` pipe to it, this would not alter your `p1` value, unless you re-match `p1` to the new value, like this:

 ```iex
 iex> p1 = p1 |> Botany.Repo.preload(:location)